 The SOJC publishes FLUX magazine, created, written and designed by a competitively chosen group of advanced magazine students.
-Students also produce documentary productions, a weekly news program and a weekly entertainment program called Duck U.
+Students also produce OR Magazine, documentaries, multimedia, a weekly news program and a weekly entertainment program called Duck U.

 None of the following media are officially connected with the School, but many SOJC students work for them: The Oregon Daily Emerald is UO's independent campus daily newspaper.
 Many journalism/communication students work there as reporters, editors, photographers, or advertising sales representatives.
 More information and applications can be obtained at the appropriate ODE office on the third floor of the Erb Memorial Union.
-Other student-produced campus publications include The Commentator, and The Student Insurgent.
+Other student-produced publications include Ethos and The Insurgent.
 Each is partially funded by student fees and provides UO students with work opportunities in writing, editing, design and advertising.